parshanm/Pydantic_learn/README.md

 # Pydantic Full cource

-Be with me in this wayt to learn poydantic v2 one of the fastaest way to get & validate data in 2026.🥸
+Be with me in this way to learn poydantic v2 one of the fastaest way to get & validate data in 2026.🥸

 ```